Kalayuan/fun-prog/README.md

 # fun-prog
-collection of fun program made by myself hlkhlkjhkl
+collection of fun program made by myself
+hlkhlkjhkl

+## jhgkjhgk